Tracy Levine Photo

 Karishma Sunkara

-Karishma (she/her) is a first year PsyD student in the Clinical Psychology program at The Chicago School.
+Karishma (she/her) is a third year PsyD student in the Clinical Psychology program at The Chicago School.
 She earned a BA in Psychology, Public Administration and Political Science from the St. Francis College for Women, Osmania University, India, and her MS in Clinical Psychology from School of Allied Healthcare and Sciences – Jain University, India.
 She worked as a counselor and psychologist in various mental health settings before moving to the United States to further her education.
 She is interested in mental health advocacy and holistic development.

 Graduate Assistants: